Alfredredbird/tookie-osint/README.md

 # (Tookie-OSINT is being rebuilt)
 Tookie-OSINT is being complete rebuilt 100% from scrath to add more community support and faster optimizations.
+(Check dev branch)

 # 🔎 Overview
 Tookie-osint has a simple-to-use UI and is really straightforward.